Guide: get started with time tracking.

 Activities are the basic level of categorization in Timeular.
 You can set up an unlimited number of these in the app and they’re what you assign to the 8-sided Tracker if you have one.

 Spaces are ‘groups’ of activities.
-Everyone has access to a private space by default but if you’re on our Pro tier, you can create any number of extra spaces and even invite people into them to track the same activities, tags and mentions.
+Everyone has access to a private space and can create multiple spaces by default.
+If you’re on our Team plan, you can invite people into them to track the same activities, tags and mentions.
 While you can create an activity of the same name in more than one space, there’ll be no relationship between the two (other than name).

 Tags and mentions are ways to sub-categorize your activities to give them more granularity. #tags and @mentions can be used in any way to apply structure across time entries.
 Just like activities exist within a space, so do #tags and @mentions.